-The Social Security Administration (SSA) will evaluate four factors to determine whether you meet the requirements to receive Social Security Disability Income (SSDI) benefits.
+The Social Security Administration (SSA) will evaluate four factors to determine whether you meet the requirements to receive Social Security Disability Insurance (SSDI) benefits.
 These elements include work credits, your income from work, the severity of your medical condition, and your ability to work.

 Work Credits Explained